-The Lenovo ThinkPad X1 Carbon (4th Gen.) takes our Bronze Award as the latest version of Lenovo’s flagship business ultrabook, a professional laptop built for portability and on-the-go productivity.
+The Lenovo ThinkPad X1 Carbon (4th Gen) is the latest version of Lenovo's flagship business ultrabook, a professional laptop built for portability and on-the-go productivity.
 In addition to its slim stylings, the ThinkPad X1 Carbon boasts impressive performance and long battery life, letting you stay productive anywhere you need to be.

 The slim laptop is outfitted with three USB 3.0 ports, an HDMI output, a mini DisplayPort, a slot for microSD cards and a slim connector to use with Lenovo's Onelink dock.
 It also has WiGig connectivity, making it compatible with a number of wireless docking solutions on the market.
 A fingerprint reader allows for simple, secure logins.
 For networking, the laptop uses 802.11ac Wi-Fi, with optional mobile broadband for connectivity on the go.
 It has no Ethernet port.